What is DTP and why do I need it?

 When you or your designer are creating your English artwork it’s always good to have an idea about expansion factors so you can leave enough space.
 Take a look at our handy expansion and contraction factors resource page to help you find out more about how languages will change in terms of size.

 From large brochures to small sections of packaging we can handle all types of designs.
-If you would like to send a request or just find out more information about desktop publishing send an email to email@example.com or call us on 08450 345 677 and one of our Project Managers will be happy to assist you.
+If you would like to send a request or just find out more information about desktop publishing send us an email or call us on 08450 345 677 and one of our Project Managers will be happy to assist you.